hyochan/hackatalk-website/docs/client-doc3.md

 ---
 id: client-doc3
-title: How to integrate apis
+title: Integrate with backend
-sidebar_label: Calling backend apis
+sidebar_label: Integrate with backend
 ---

 Our server is hosted on [azure websites](https://hackatalk.azurewebsites.net) and we are mainly using graphql.
 You can checkout our graphql resolver in [playground](https://hackatalk.azurewebsites.net/graphql).
 Our development server is opened for everyone who wants to understand how `HackaTalk` works.